Wednesday, July 8, 2009

 On the obstacle course of life, it's the hurdles that get you where you need to go.
 Swerve around them, and you miss a flight into the finer things life has to offer.
 In the case of the Southeast Texas Soapbox Derby race, staying the course on the straight and narrow is the way to win.
 And that's how Axle, a little boy with heart, placed third with more obstacles than his mother thought were possible to zig zag.
 But she — I, was proven wrong.

 Two years of tinkering with washers, wheels, axles (the car parts), bearings and weights had brought them closer as a father and son team.
 This year, they planned to think more on the science of the weight of the car versus the slope of the hill and the wind and things this mom doesn't "get."
 But an emergency trip to take care of 'Grandma in Ohio' took dad, Jeff, out of the race.
-Axle kept his chin up but I know what he was thinking, no dad, no race, and poor Grandma in Ohio with her breathing tube.
+Axle kept his chin up but I know what he was thinking, no dad, no race.

 Does the steering work?
 Turn it left, turn it right.
 Yep, seems to work.
 Do the brakes work?
 Step on 'em.
 Yep, seem to work.
 Now to the polishing and lettering.
 Lots of polishing.
 Look isn't mom good at this, isn't that car shiny, I say to myself.
 Weighing in, we collect our car number — thirteen.